octopize/avatar-python/doc/source/tutorial.rst

    import io

    ##  Convert pandas dataframe in a readable format for the engine
-   buffer = io.BytesIO()  # The buffer will store the content of the dataframe df.to_csv(buffer, index=False)
+   buffer = io.StringIO()  # The buffer will store the content of the dataframe df.to_csv(buffer, index=False)
    buffer.seek(0)

    dataset = client.datasets.create_dataset(buffer)

-The data is received as a byte encoded string.
+The data is received as a string.
 If you want to read it into a pandas DataFrame, you can do it like this

 .. code:: python

    data = client.datasets.download_dataset(id=dataset.id)
-   dataframe = pd.read_csv(io.BytesIO(data))
+   dataframe = pd.read_csv(io.StringIO(data))

 Set parameters
 ~~~~~~~~~~~~~~